owa792/Remote-Command-Prompt/README.md

 2) On the Target computer (let's name it Computer 2) (the one that will do commands) run Server.bat.
 It will create a folder in `%appdata%` called `CMD`.
 3) Open `%appdata%` (In start menu type `%appdata%` and press ENTER).
 4) Find folder called `CMD`, right click it and go to `Proporties` -> go to `Sharing` tab -> `Advanced Sharing` -> Check "`Share this folder`" -> `Permissions` -> Check "`Full Controll`" -> `Save`.
+5) Now if you want to make the Server.bat start on Startup please open folder `Server AutoStartup` and run `Startup Installer.bat`.
+It will copy the `Server.exe` to startup folder.
+After that, restart your computer. <b>THE SERVER.EXE WILL BE HIDDEN SO AFTER STARTUP NOBODY WILL NOTICE IT AND THE COMPUTER WILL BE READY TO RECEIVE COMMANDS</b>
-5) On your computer (Computer 1) open `Remote_Console.bat`.
+6) On your computer (Computer 1) open `Remote_Console.bat`.
 Than configure it.
-6) When configuring `Remote_Console.bat` (Right now) you can save up to 5 configurations.
+7) When configuring `Remote_Console.bat` (Right now) you can save up to 5 configurations.
 (Computer name stands for a name that will show in the main screen and login stands for IP address of the computer that your trying to access or name in network.) <b>IF YOU DON'T KNOW THE IP ADDRESS, YOU SHOULD SEE THE COMPUTER NAME ON SERVER.BAT</b>.
-7) Wait for the computers to connect.
+8) Wait for the computers to connect.
-8) Have fun with remote Command Prompt.
+9) Have fun with remote Command Prompt.
 You can use it for troubleshooting or for trolling your friends ;).

 <b>Soon i'm going to make a version of `Server.bat` so it can run in background without anybody noticing it.</b>